CheVeraId/domainauth-spec/draft-narea-domainauth.md

 3. **User-friendly identifiers:** Existing solutions like PGP rely on cryptographic fingerprints or long key identifiers that are not user-friendly and prone to human error.
 4. **Self-sovereignty:** Many authentication systems place trust in central authorities that can issue credentials for any entity, creating unnecessary trust dependencies and security risks.

-VeraId addresses these challenges by providing a protocol built on DNSSEC that allows content to be securely attributed to user-friendly identifiers (domain names and usernames) in a fully verifiable manner, without requiring online connectivity during verification.
+DomainAuth addresses these challenges by providing a protocol built on DNSSEC that allows content to be securely attributed to user-friendly identifiers (domain names and usernames) in a fully verifiable manner, without requiring online connectivity during verification.

 ## Design Goals

-VeraId is designed with the following primary goals:
+DomainAuth is designed with the following primary goals:

 1. **Decentralisation:** The protocol avoids the need for centralised authorities beyond the DNS hierarchy itself.
 Each domain owner has exclusive control over their domain and its associated members.
 2. **Offline verification:** All signature bundles contain sufficient information to be independently verified without requiring external network queries.